Electrical Safety Certificate

 How often is an electrical installation condition inspection required?
 Your electrics should be tested every:

 - 3 years for caravans.

 Other instances when a periodic inspection should be carried out are

 - When a property is being prepared to be let.

 - Before selling a property or when buying a previously occupied property.

 Who should do it and what happens?
 A suitably qualified electrician, such as those employed by Electricians of Cheshire, who will check the electrics against the national safety standard, should carry out all electrical installation condition inspections.
-The inspection should meet BS 7671:2015 – Requirements for Electrical Installations (IEE Wiring Regulations).
-That’s the technical name for the 850 regulations that are checked in this test.
+The inspection should meet BS 7671:2018 – Requirements for Electrical Installations (IEE Wiring Regulations).

 The inspection takes into account all the relevant circumstances and includes the following